 If you don’t want to cook an entire turkey, try this recipe of turkey breast stuffed under the skin with walnuts, apples, rosemary, sage and thyme.
 Use a seven-pound turkey breast and loosen the skin.
 Melt one stick of butter; add two chopped onions and four ribs of chopped celery.
 Chop 16 sage leaves, two tablespoons of rosemary and one tablespoon of thyme plus one and one-third cups of walnuts and two cored Granny Smith apples.
 Add eight cups of white bread cubes.
 Finally add salt and pepper, two-thirds cup of half and half and one cup of chicken broth.
 Mix well.
 Preheat the oven to 375.
 Work some stuffing between the skin and meat and mound more underneath.
 Bake 20 minutes to the pound.
 Baste with pan drippings.

 The Sides Make the Meal

-For the filling, in a large bowl beat two eight-ounce packages of cream cheese and one and one-quarter cup packed brown sugar with an electric mixer until smooth.
-Stir in five eggs by hand, plus the drained pumpkin, one-quarter cup flour and two teaspoons pumpkin pie spice.
+For the filling, in a large bowl beat two 8-ounce packages of cream cheese and one and one-quarter cup packed brown sugar with an electric mixer until smooth.
+Stir in five eggs by hand, plus the drained pumpkin, one-quarter cup flour, and two teaspoons pumpkin pie spice.
 Pour the filling into the crust-lined pan.

 Thanksgiving is a wonderful holiday that makes growing a garden even more worthwhile.